bcollazo/catanatron/RESULTS_LOG.md

 - Actually use MCTS result to improve network.
 Do online so that we can see progress.

+  - Add epsilon-playing to ensure we are exploring space.
+(Well, I think the fact that we have random players fixed does this job for now, since we collect samples from their perspective as well).

+- Do HeuristicValueFunctionPlayer to use as benchmark.

 - Attempt DQN Tutorial with TF2.0 Summary Module, to see progress.
 If works, adapt to Catan-DQN Tutorial.